warproxxx/warproxxx.github.io/_posts/2020-5-15-Backtest-to-Live-Bitcoin-mex.md

 After forward testing and verifying that there wasn't any bias, it was time to go live.
 Going from test to live was harder than I expected.
 Bitmex wss API shuts down during times of high load.
 And these are often times where I needed to trade.
 So I had to make changes in the algorithm to roll out to this.
 Other issues I encountered were:

--
--
--
+- Bitmex is really illiquid.
+It has no uses except testing the endpoint.
+- My algorithm had to be entered on limit.
+Although showing limit, it was being executed on market.
+Although I had thought of ideas, support helped me.

-# Conclusion
+# Conclusion and Recommendation

 Overall, deciding to create the algorithm the way I chose turned out to be a right choice.
 I haven't made much but I am certain that I will.
+Here are some recommendation from my expirience:

+- No matter how good your algorithm looks on backtest, go small.
+You will run into issues when you go live.
+Don't put all of your capital on beginning.
+(But I did it and there is no way I was going to put effort to such quick effort to make changes.
+So whatever works for you tbh.)

+- If you have a hypothesis, you don't need ML or something like that to find that hypothesis for you.
+Don't use it.
+If you don't have an hypothesis good luck letting a Machine find it.
+The best models still have issues determining if a picture is a cat.
+Although ML has its place if you are working for a firm, it really dosen't have a place in most individual algos.
+It is prone to overfitting and is slow.

+- Risk Management is the most important part of an algorithm.

+- If you can, don't use stop losses.
+Use some logic as an alternative for stop losses.
+You would suprised at how much stop triggering short moves takes place in this space.